Pylons/pyramid/docs/tutorials/cmf/missing.rst

 Missing Comparisons
 ===================

-We currently don't have any comparative BFG-vs-CMF information about the following concepts within this tutorial:
+We currently don't have any comparative Pyramid-vs-CMF information about the following concepts within this tutorial:

 - Templates